Walgreens and Howard University College of Pharmacy

 PGY1 residency programs build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives.
 Residents who successfully complete PGY1 residency programs will be skilled in diverse patient care, practice management, leadership, and education, and be prepared to provide patient care, seek board certification in pharmacotherapy (i.e., BCPS), and pursue advanced education and training opportunities including postgraduate year two (PGY2) residencies.

 Walgreens and the Howard University College of Pharmacy are united in their commitment to train future champions in the community pharmacy arena.
 Participation in this residency program will encourage the resident’s creativity and enhance practice skills as they find ways to address unique healthcare challenges in the community pharmacy setting.
 The residency is based at the Walgreens health-system pharmacy located at Howard University Hospital.
-This pharmacy offers clinical pharmacy services for patients who are prescribed complex therapies such as HIV/AIDS, oncology, and transplant.
-The community pharmacists at this site work closely with medical staff to provide optimal drug therapy for patients.
+This pharmacy offers clinical pharmacy services for patients with complex disease states including (but not limited to) HIV/AIDS, oncology, and transplant.
+The community pharmacists at this site work closely with medical staff to provide optimal drug therapy for all patients.

 Residency Learning Opportunities